I’ve seen parent/teacher conferences done a gazillion different ways:

-I’ve even heard of districts having “Conference Days” where all parents can cue up and meet with their child’s teacher for about 10-15 mins, then are sent on their way.
+I’ve even heard of districts having “Conference Days” where all parents can queue up and meet with their child’s teacher for about 10-15 mins, then are sent on their way.

-In my district, conferences are left up to professional judgment of the teacher.
+In my district, conferences are left up to the professional judgment of the teacher.
 I’ve had a few questions lately on how I structure my conferences with parents, so I thought I’d share how I “flex” my professional judgment on meeting with my parents.

-As early as “Meet the Teacher” I have out my “Conference Time” Sign up sheet.
+I like to start planning conferences from day one.
+As early as “Meet the Teacher” or “Open House”, I have out my “Conference Time” Sign up sheet.

-What I liked about this program was I could set specific times and days and send out requests to parents via email.
-Then they could “sign up” for the available time and day.
+I’ve also used online programs like “SignUpGenius” to schedule parent conferences.
+What I liked about programs like this was I could set specific times and days and send out requests to parents via email.
+Then, they can “sign up” for the available time and day.

 About a week before our scheduled meeting, I send home a reminder and a parent questionnaire.